 Phil has been providing open and transparent fee structures for years and is happy to do so in every case.
 He will happily speak with you initially free of charge to determine the nature of the problem and whether he can help.

 If you are happy for Phil to represent you he will thereafter offer a fixed fee service, allowing you the peace of mind in knowing that there will be no sneaky extras.
 You will not be left worried about whether a call to him will add to the bill, or whether you will be charged for him writing letter as these, and all administration involved in your case will be included within the fixed price quoted when Phil is instructed.
 You will not even be charged extra for Phil's travel costs in attending court.
-And as you will be engaging Phil under the Barrister Direct Access scheme, you will be safe in the knowledge that it will be Phil who is dealing with your case throughout and not someone who has been passed it to do for him.
+And as you will be engaging Phil under the Barrister Direct Access scheme, you will be safe in the knowledge that it will be Phil who is dealing with your case throughout.

 All that Phil asks for in return is that his fees are paid in advance of the hearing - if the matter is likely to take some time a payment plan can be arranged.

 Phil is able to accept credit and debit card payments, enabling fees to be paid without difficulty.Please let Phil know if you wish to pay in this way.

 Although certain cases ( such as those involving fatalities or Crown Court proceedings) are difficult to accurately assess, the majority of Motoring cases are dealt with in the Magistrates Court, and Phil's fees for these cases are as follows (from November 2018)